-Stand on the site of the place where the very first submarine was developed.
-It was later demonstrated at the Thames river and it actually worked against all odds.
+Stand on the site of the place where the very first submarine was developed and built by Drebbel.
+It was later demonstrated for the King of England at the Thames river and it actually worked, against all odds.

-One of the oldest windmill in The Netherlands is still standing there naar Central Railway Station.
+One of the oldest windmill in The Netherlands is still standing there near Central Railway Station.
+Hi-tech engineering marvel.

 A place of learning: Metius as a scientific author.
-Surveyors and Mapmakers.
-Arctic Explorers, Art Collectors.
-All this in a sleepy town!
+Surveyors and Mapmakers such as Drebbel.
+Arctic Explorers surviving polar winter, Art Collectors owning the two huge Rembrandt portraits now co-owned by Rijksmuseum and Louvre.
+All of this in a sleepy town!

-The daily Cheese market had to sell so much cheese from North Holland it took four or five days a week, until late in the evening!
+The daily Cheese market had to process so much cheese from all over North Holland, it took four or five days a week, busy work until late in the evening!

-This tour requires a few taxi rides (your cost), because the various spots are are at some distance.
+This tour may require a few taxi rides (your cost), because the various spots are are at some distance.

 Tour by Drs Kees Kaldenbach, a professional Art History scholar with excellent teaching skills.
 Born and raised in Alkmaar.
 Specialist in Fine art and Design, Architecture and History.
 VIP entry.
 Entry best at from 10AM.